-The Password Skills Plus test deters, detects, and disqualifies test-taker cheating.
+The Password Skills Plus test deters, detects, and disqualifies test-taker cheating whilst at the same time being fair to the majority of candidates who take their test honestly.

 Secure

 Innovative test design, delivery, and review procedures ensure attempts to cheat are systematically picked up and dealt with.